 If you want improvement in all three of these areas, the Lower Body Lift is the cosmetic surgery procedure for you!

-How is the Lower Body Lift procedure performed?
+How is a Lower Body Lift procedure performed?

 I perform a Tummy Tuck, Outer Thigh Lift, and Posterior Butt Lift in one operative session.
 If the patient also desires an Inner Thigh Lift, that is usually performed in a second surgical session.